Paramesh-Ayyar/diagnostic-intelligence-framework/gitlab-ps-diagnostic/README.md

 - reasoning chain

 ## Deliverable
-- Final Excel diagnostic workbook to be added after completion

 ## Scope
 This is an external, public-information-based sample.
 It is not a claim about GitLab's internal data or decision-making.
 The purpose is to demonstrate analytical structure, finance judgment, and communication quality.